-Initiative: Relief from Party Affiliation Requirement for Municipal Non-Partisan Election and Board Commissioners Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted? \Box Yes \Box No If yes, when was the ordinance enacted?
-March 26, 2015 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
+Initiative: Relief from Party Affiliation Requirement for Municipal Non-Partisan Election and Board Commissioners Was this non-tax initiative a part of your original plan application $\Box$ or a plan amendment $\Box$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
+March 26, 2015 If no, please describe challenges faced in enacting the related ordinance(s).
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The initiative for relief from Party Affiliation for Municipal Non-Partisan Election and Board Commissioners consisted of the following four (4) components: (1) Relief from the mandate of opposite political party affiliation of election officials during City elections; (2) Relief from party affiliation requirement for Firemen's Civil Service Commission; (3) Relief from party affiliation requirement for Policemen's Civil Service Commission; and (4) Relief from party affiliation requirement for Municipal Building Commission.
 The implementation of this initiative allowed the City to place election officials in precincts they were familiar with, as well as serve in the positions they were most comfortable working.
 By removing the party affiliation requirement, we did not have to refuse any resident of the City who wished to work the election from doing so.
 In the past, we had to decline working City residents if they were not of a certain party affiliation and go outside the City limits to seek workers.
 Also, removing the party affiliation requirement for the noted Boards/Commissions, allowed for vacancies to be filled with individuals interested and qualified to fill such vacancies.
 (2015) The elimination of party affiliation requirements (as noted above) has been very successful as it has benefited the City of Clarksburg in the manner as identified above.
 (2016) The elimination of party affiliation requirements as set forth hereinabove continues to be a success.
 During the June 2017 Election, we were again able to hire poll workers that lived within the City limits to work the election as their party affiliation was not relevant thereto.
 Due to precincts being consolidated, we utilize less poll workers than in the past; however, the poll workers are now all city residents.
 (2017) This initiative continues to prove successful and allows the city of Clarksburg to continue to operate more efficiently.
-(2018) LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+(2018) In the 2019 Municipal Election, the City of Clarksburg was again able to utilize City residents (regardless of their party affiliation) as poll workers.
+(2019) LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.